nilq/hmm/README.md

 ## License

-> Can you even license university coursework?
+> Can you even license university course work?

 The Unlicense. 🤓